rushab17/Flutter-Test-Application/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+For Running this project:
+1. In Android Studio or VSCode open pubspec.yaml file.
+2. Just press Clt+S to Save and all the dependencies will be installed.
+3. Run Flutter app in debug mode using the below command in root folder of the project:
+4. flutter run
+5. Create Apk using the below command in root folder
+6. flutter build